SciVista/SummitVR.Launcher-Release/README.md

 _Supported on Windows x64_

 Head over to the Releases section and download the latest .exe installer
-Your browser might tell you that it hasn't been downloaded enough and might be unsafe, we're working on it
+Your browser might tell you that it hasn't been downloaded enough and might be unsafe, we're working on it.
+Select 'Keep' and continue the download

 Run the installer once it's downloaded
-This time Windows might flag the process as being unsafe, we're working on that too
+This time Windows might flag the process as being unsafe, we're working on that too.
+Continue execution anyways

 Once the installer has finished it will open the SummitVR Launcher
 Next time you want to run the launcher, look for a shortcut on your **Start Menu** or your **Desktop**